Learn of Christ

 Christ Connection - The Lamb God Will Provide

 Isaac asks the question every child in that era would ask: where is the lamb?
-Abraham's answer is not a dodge.
-It is a declaration: "God will provide Himself a lamb."
-The Hebrew phrase is Elohim yireh lo avetz-the LORD will see/provide for himself the lamb.
+Abraham's answer is a declaration: "God will provide Himself a lamb."
 Fourteen verses later, a ram appears "caught in a thicket by his horns" (22:13), and Abraham names the place "Jehovah-jireh, as it is said to this day, In the mount of the LORD it shall be seen [provided]."
-But the chapter is not ultimately about a ram.
-It is about the Lamb.
+The ram points ahead to the Lamb.
 John the Baptist, standing at the Jordan centuries later, points at Jesus and says: "Behold the Lamb of God, which taketh away the sin of the world" (John 1:29).
 Abraham's words were true in a way he could not yet have imagined.

-When God asks something of you that feels impossible, His invitation is not to see the way out.
-It is to name what He will provide.
+When God asks something of you that feels impossible, His invitation is to name what He will provide.
 "God will provide."
 You do not have to see the lamb.
 You only have to trust that He is not asking you to walk into a mountain and be left alone.
 Whatever God asks, He provides the grace for.
 Whatever He commands, He supplies the strength.

 Genesis 22:9-12The Test of the Knife